bastien-winant/dlt-pipelines/README.md

 That is, the pipeline will only extract and load data that has not been processed before.
 This will reduce the amount of time and number of API calls.

+We use the `updated_at` as the Cursor field for determining the latest slice of data that was processed, and whether new data is available.

+#### Backfilling
+Backfilling is usually a one-off job made necessary by a failed pipeline run or a gap in the source data.